-Planning a winter getaway in 2020?
-Be sure to read up on updated travel guidelines and checkout what's in store for the holidays on Martha's Vineyard this year.
+*Updated Jan.
+5, 2021.
+Planning a winter getaway in 2021?
+Be sure to read up on updated travel guidelines.

 When most travelers think about visiting the island, they mostly consider a trip between April and October, but we are here to remind you of the gorgeous season that is winter on Martha’s Vineyard!
 Sure, it’s colder than those other months, but we're actually warmer than the rest of New England in the winter (and slightly cooler in the summer than the mainland!)
-The winter is the perfect time to settle into a cozy accommodation, book interesting activities, and dine at some of the best year-round restaurants the island has to offer.
+The winter is the perfect time to settle into a cozy accommodation, explore our beautiful trails and outdoor attractions, and dine in or take out from some of our beloved year-round restaurants.
 Plus, the island underneath a soft, pillowy blanket of snow is a beautiful sight to see!

 One of the best things about planning a winter getaway to MV is that you’ll get the island mostly all to yourself, along with the locals.
 The population reduces to about 17,000 islanders in the winter, versus the 250,000 guests we have in the summer, so the pace is much slower, much more relaxed.